Zikare/novelai-scenarios/coming-of-age/ReadMe.md

 There are two optional tweaks to the scenario, one where your neighbor is a bit more laid back and one where we gets you kidnapped.
 You can enable them in the lorebook.
-Simply permanently enable the entires named `shy_dave` or `sold_to_beth` in order to apply the tweaks.
+Simply permanently enable eitherthe entry named `shy_dave` or then one named  `sold_to_beth` to apply the tweaks.

 **RTX 3090 / RTX 4090 owners:**